 Can I Sue PFS Investments?

 You can sue PFS Investments if you lost money due to misconduct or negligence by the firm or its brokers, but most investors are required to pursue claims through FINRA arbitration instead of court.
-Attorney Robert Wayne Pearce has over 45 years of FINRA arbitration experience and knows how to successfully sue PFS Investments in arbitration and win.
+Most brokerage agreements include mandatory arbitration clauses, which means your case will be heard before a panel of arbitrators rather than a judge and jury.

 What is PFS Investments?